Tom Paris: Later career

 Paris briefly appears in Star Trek: Lower Decks in the season 2 episode "We'll Always Have Tom Paris", set approximately three years after the end of Star Trek: Voyager.
 In Lower Decks, Paris, who by then had been fully promoted to lieutenant, had been moving through various Starfleet ships and posts, conducting handshake tours and speaking of his experiences in the Delta Quadrant.
 In one instance, Paris visits the USS Cerritos, the show's focus ship, much to the excitement of one of the show's main characters.

 Non-canonical appearances

 In the non-canonical Voyager relaunch novels, written by Christie Golden, Paris was promoted two steps in rank, like many of the Voyager crew, and is now a lieutenant commander.
 He is serving as the first officer of Voyager, under the command of now-Captain Chakotay.

 In Star Trek: Voyager – Elite Force, published by Activision in 2000, Paris appears in the game as the ship's helmsman.

 In Star Trek Online, a massive multiplayer online role-playing game developed by Cryptic Studios, Paris is active as a Starfleet captain in the early 25th century.
-Paris makes his first appearance in the game in 2015, with McNeill reprising Paris and voicing him.
+Paris made his first appearance in the game in 2015, with McNeill reprising Paris and voicing him.